 This nightmare can come true for anyone and everyone.

-Which is why backing up your WordPress website should be a priority for every website owner.
+Which is why once you install WordPress and start posting content, backing up your WordPress website should be your top priority.

 ‘Backing Up’ a WordPress website simply means creating an identical or duplicate copy of your original website and saving it in a secure place.
 This will include everything from its theme and plugins, to the entire database.